shafanaS/jenkins-pipeline-artifacts/README.md

 Prerequisites
 * Replace the files inside the dbScripts directory with the database scripts respective for the deployment pattern.
-* Replace the content of provision_db.sql file in bashScript directory to execute the database scripts inside the dbScripts directory.

 #### How to Start the Pipeline
 The jenkins.yaml file holds the CFN (template file) for the Jenkins server in region us-east-1.